MTI Solaris Review

-The Solaris is a unisex life vest that comes in three sizes.
+The unisex Solaris comes in three sizes.
 It's a half-back Type III vest made of a 300D polyester shell with a 200D polyester liner.

 While we initially liked the lack of zipper on this front-clip vest, we soon realized that the placement of the clips and straps are a little too low to easily get a comfortable, secure fit.
-And though the top is slightly tapered, it's too high to be of much help for women.
+And though the top is slightly tapered, it tapers too high to be of much help for women whose breasts aren't located at the base of their throat.
 The entire front of the vest is also rather stiff and unbending, making it difficult to pull snug around your torso without it getting in the way of a near-body paddle stroke.
 The half-back works well with low touring seats and is thin enough that leaning back on a full seat isn't too terrible.
 However, if you're a shorter person or have a slightly taller seat back in your boat, the lower coverage may be in conflict with your comfort.
-The bottom strap is also located under the front panels, which makes it cut uncomfortably into your stomach when you sit.
+The bottom strap is also located under the front panels, which means it cuts uncomfortably into your stomach when you sit.

 Assuming the back works with the seat height in your preferred craft, the Solaris is decent as a paddle jacket.
 It's also full of useful features that our organizational nerds were big fans of.
-This vest has multiple pockets on each side, that open out to the sides for sticking your hands and on the front into large cargo pockets.
-One is a velcroed flip-top while the other zips open.
-Numerous bungee loops provide attachment points for smaller items and the shoulder containment loops are also reflective.
+This vest has multiple pockets that open out to the sides as well as large cargo pockets.
+One has a velcroed flip-top while the other zips open.
+Numerous bungee loops provide attachment points for smaller items, and the shoulder containment loops are also reflective.
 The Solaris even comes with a tethered emergency whistle right on the front of the jacket, giving you extra peace of mind if you do fall off the pontoon or powerboat.
-It also weighs just 20 ounces, about average among vests we tested.
+It weighs just 20 ounces, about average among vests we tested.

-Though the 300D polyester shell is thicker than many other PFDs we tested, its 200D polyester liner is about average and neither are ripstop, which can be a longevity issue, especially if you're rough on your gear.
-It's filled with EPE/PE foam, which is fairly standard among models in our review.
-We also noticed some sloppy seams and ends sticking out and starting to unravel after a few months of testing.
-The ends of some of the straps are also a little too easy to fray for our liking.
-MTI does offer a lifetime limited manufacturers warranty to the original owner and recommends that if the jacket is faded it should be replaced.
+Though the 300D polyester shell is thicker than many other PFDs we tested, its 200D polyester liner is about average, and neither are ripstop, which can be a longevity issue, especially if you're rough on your gear.
+The Solaris is filled with EPE/PE foam, which is fairly standard among models in our review.
+We noticed some sloppy seams and ends sticking out and starting to unravel after a few months of testing.
+The ends of some of the straps are also a little too easily frayed for our liking.
+MTI does offer a lifetime limited manufacturer warranty to the original owner and recommends that if the jacket is faded, it should be replaced.